nx-dotnet/nx-dotnet/docs/core/executors/test.md

 ## Options

-### testAdapterPath

-- (string): Path to a directory to be searched for additional test adapters.
-Only .dll files with suffix .TestAdapter.dll are inspected.
-If not specified, the directory of the test .dll is searched.

 ### blame

 - (boolean): Runs the tests in blame mode.
 This option is helpful in isolating problematic tests that cause the test host to crash.
 When a crash is detected, it creates a sequence file in TestResults/&lt;Guid&gt;/&lt;Guid&gt;\_Sequence.xml that captures the order of tests that were run before the crash.